Flammability Limit Test

-The flammability limit test is conducted to determine the lower and upper flammable concentration limits of chemicals that have sufficient vapor pressure to form flammable mixtures at atmospheric pressures at specific temperatures.
-The test is typically conducted on volatile liquids and gaseous materials such as refrigerants.
+The flammability limit test is conducted to determine the lower and upper flammable concentration limits of chemicals that have sufficient vapor pressure to form flammable mixtures at atmospheric pressures and specific temperatures.
+This test is typically performed on volatile liquids and gaseous materials such as refrigerants.

-The Lower Explosive Limit (LEL) or lower flammable limit (LFL) is the minimum concentration of a combustible substance that can propagate a flame in a homogeneous mixture of the combustible material and the air, under the specified conditions of the test while the Upper explosive limit (UEL) or upper flammable limit (UFL) is the maximum concentration of a combustible substance that can propagate a flame in a homogeneous mixture of the combustible material and air, under the specified conditions of the test.
+The Lower Explosive Limit (LEL) or Lower Flammable Limit (LFL) is the minimum concentration of a combustible substance that can propagate a flame in a homogeneous mixture of the combustible material and air under the specified test conditions.

 Testing Principle and Methodology

 Generally, 1% v/v of the material is added to a glass vessel under a vacuum.
-Air is allowed back into the system and the material and air are mixed before an electrical source of ignition is activated, and observations for flame propagation away from the ignition source is made.
-The material concentration is then increased in 1% steps until ignition is observed and the LEL is defined.
+Air is then allowed back into the system, and the material and air are mixed before an electrical source of ignition is activated.
+Observations are made for flame propagation away from the ignition source.

-Once the LEL Limit has been established, a theoretical Upper Explosive Limit is calculated, and testing is started at a concentration above the theoretical UEL.
+Once the LEL has been established, a theoretical Upper Explosive Limit is calculated.
+Testing then begins at a concentration above the theoretical UEL.

 Applicable Standard

-Refrigerant gases are tested to ASHRAE 34, using the method detailed within ASTM E681, Standard Test Method for Concentration Limits, with specific ignition criteria and air moisture content.
+Refrigerant gases are tested to ASHRAE 34 using the method detailed within ASTM E681 – Standard Test Method for Concentration Limits, with specific ignition criteria and air moisture content requirements.

 Concentration limits and flammability of refrigerants determination equipment manufactured by Anko